The ephemerality of consciousness.

 The concept of life and death are such esoteric concepts which are best explained with our inept language through metaphor.

-In this lifetime we are simply little drops of water who think they are separate and whom realize that that they all came from the same source when they reach the end of the waterfall.
+In this lifetime we are simply little drops of water who think they are separate and whom realize that they all came from the same source once they reach the end of the waterfall.

 We are waves in the ocean, building, cresting and falling back into the ocean where we came from.
 The waves witness tumultuous storms yet the ocean of which they emanate remains calm and stable in it’s unified state.